-The people that God chooses to be saved by the gift of faith in this life, before the Second Coming of Jesus Christ, are called His Elect.
-All people fall into one of two categories, Elect or Non-Elect.
-However, Non-Elect are not condemned to a hell of eternal torture, as believed by Calvinism.
-Ultimately in God’s time and in His order, all people, without a single exception, are destined to be saved and reconciled to God through the work of the cross.
+The people that God chooses to be saved by the gift of faith in this life before they die, and before the Second Coming of Jesus Christ, are called His Elect.
+All people fall into one of two categories, Elect (believers) or non-Elect (unbelievers).
+However, the non-Elect are not condemned to a hell of eternal torture, as believed by Calvinism.
+Ultimately, in God’s time and in His order, all people, without a single exception, are destined to be saved and reconciled to God through the work of the cross.

 The Bible uses various names when referring to God’s Elect: the Saints, the Church, Believers, the Firstfruits, the Bride of Christ, the Lamb’s Wife, the Holy City and New Jerusalem.
 A key focus of the Bible from Genesis to Revelation is the story of God’s Elect.